Canon D60 vs Fujifilm X-E2

-The Canon D60 writes its imaging data to Compact Flash cards, while the X-E2 uses SDXC cards.
+The D60 writes its imaging data to Compact Flash cards, while the X-E2 uses SDXC cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-D60 and Fujifilm X-E2 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the X-E2 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the Canon D60 does not offer wifi capability.
+In contrast, the D60 does not provide wifi capability.

 Studio photographers will appreciate that the Canon D60 (unlike the X-E2) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.